AhmedAbdelerhman/docker/README.md

   this commaned run a countainer calle appVolumeCountainer  based on image app:volum and create volume  called feedback  for folder /app/feedback 8- anonymous volume (without name ) will remove with container not used for perisit data

+ 9- bind mount volume can overwrite localhost files (your codes) so ypu should add :ro

+   ex: docker run  -v "home/folder/project:path to container:ro"